Mine Kafon

 Introducing the Mine Kafon Drone (MKD) System, a solution devised by Dutch-Afghan brothers Massoud and Mahmud Hassani.
 Starting off with the Mine Kafon Ball, a global awareness project which gathered a huge media impact and success in a variety of international competitions, the Dutch company now focusses on a different approach to mine detection – from the air.

 Interested in buying one of our solutions?
 Our sales team can help you understand how the MKD system works, and can answer all of your questions about our products.
-You can contact them straight away by pressing the button below:
+You can contact us with the e-mail: hello@minekafon.org

 The MKD Project

-Both the Mine Kafon Ball and the Mine Kafon Drones System have gathered considerable media attention over the past couple of years.
-Watch the video to find out more about Mine Kafon, where the founders’ idea came from, what their motivation is, and how the solution offered is situated on pole-position to rid the world of landmines.
+Both the Mine Kafon Ball and the Mine Kafon Drones System have gathered considerable media attention over the past years.
+Watch the video to find out more about Mine Kafon future vision.